The Visitor (Star Trek: Deep Space Nine): Production

 The script was written by Michael Taylor, who would later join the writing staff until Star Trek: Deep Space Nine's conclusion; once finished, he moved on to help write Star Trek: Voyager during its final three seasons.
 He also co-wrote "In the Pale Moonlight", another critically acclaimed episode of Deep Space Nine.
-Showrunner Ira Steven Behr noted that the everlasting love in the episode wasn't a romance, but something altogether more relatable: the devotion of a son to his father.
+Showrunner Ira Steven Behr noted that the everlasting love in the episode was not a romance, but something altogether more relatable: the devotion of a son to his father.

 The episode was directed by David Livingston, a prolific director of Star Trek franchise episodes in the 1990s and 2000s.

 Although the episode was always intended to be the second episode of the season, it was filmed third; "Hippocratic Oath" was filmed prior to accommodate Colm Meaney's (Miles O'Brien) schedule on a film.
-Tony Todd, who guest stars as adult Jake Sisko in this episode, also portrays Worf's brother Kurn in all his appearances in Star Trek: The Next Generation and Star Trek: Deep Space Nine.
+Tony Todd, who guest stars as adult Jake Sisko in this episode, also portrays Worf's brother Kurn in his other appearances in Star Trek: The Next Generation and Star Trek: Deep Space Nine.
 Melanie, the aspiring writer who listens to Jake's story, is played by Rachel Robinson, daughter of actor Andrew Robinson (Garak).
 Rachel Robinson also later auditioned for the role of Ezri Dax.

 The future Starfleet uniforms and combadges were the same as those seen in the alternate future parts of the Star Trek: The Next Generation series finale "All Good Things...".

 Jake starts writing the novel Anslem in the later season 4 episode "The Muse", and was accepted into the Pennington School in a previous season 3 episode "Explorers".